CodeBreaker44/CSCCTFWriteUps/README.md

-﻿# CSCCTFWriteUps
+# CSCCTFWriteUps

 #Reset my VM!!

-Fisrt thing when you boot up the image of the machine you will need to enter a password for the user like this:
+First thing when you boot up the image of the machine you will need to enter a password for the user like this:

 ![image](https://user-images.githubusercontent.com/89404773/211173893-03de046d-4988-4080-94fa-b6c35e79dce7.png)

-of cousre you wont be able to gain access to it so just like the name of the challenge you need to reset the VM password
+of course, you won’t be able to gain access to it so just like the name of the challenge you need to reset the VM password

-to do that first reset the vm to access the boot up menu for the machine:
+to do that first reset the VM to access the boot up menu for the machine:

 ![image](https://user-images.githubusercontent.com/89404773/211173946-21e95245-ac28-4e54-8ac0-115e67e58988.png)